open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Api/README.md

 [Status](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/api.md#set-status)
 to be associated with `Activity`.
-Starting with [DiagnosticSource 6.0](https://www.nuget.org/packages/System.Diagnostics.DiagnosticSource/6.0.0), `SetStatus` API on `Activity` may be used to set status and status description as shown below:
+Starting with [DiagnosticSource 6.0](https://www.nuget.org/packages/System.Diagnostics.DiagnosticSource/6.0.0), `SetStatus` API on `Activity` can be used to set the status and description as shown below:

 ```csharp